-- 1. The potential for Government or private sector commercialization and benefits expected to accrue from commercialization. - The SBC's record of commercializing SBIR or other research, as indicated by pre-sales, pilots, sales, revenue, active users, subscriptions, downloads, and/or other forms of traction/adoption. - Phase II follow-on commitments for the subject research are also evidence of commercialization potential. - 2.
+- 1. The potential for Government or private sector commercialization and benefits expected to accrue from commercialization. - The SBC's record of commercializing SBIR or other research, as indicated by presales, pilots, sales, revenue, active users, subscriptions, downloads, and/or other forms of traction/adoption. - Phase II follow-on commitments for the subject research are also evidence of commercialization potential. - 2.
 The appropriateness, relevance, and specificity of an identified Defense Need.
 While not required, signed letters of support from AF customers and/or end-users may be indicators of the appropriateness, relevance, and specificity of an identified Defense Need.
+Content

-(Content discussed in 5.3(b)(7).)
-The adequacy of the proposed effort and its relationship to fulfilling the identified Defense Need. - 3.
-The soundness, technical merit, and innovation of the proposed approach as well as its differentiation from current customer alternatives, and incremental progress toward fulfilling the identified Defense need.
-Includes the proposed Principal Investigators'/Project Managers', supporting staff, and consultants' qualifications to execute the proposed approach.
+- discussed in 5.3(b)(7).
+The adequacy of the proposed effort and its relationship to fulfilling an identified Defense Need. - 3.
+The soundness, technical merit, and innovation of the proposed approach, as well as its differentiation from current customer alternative, and incremental progress toward fulfilling the identified Defense need.
+Includes the proposal Principal Investigator's/Project Manager's supporting staff, and consultants' qualifications to execute the proposed approach.